 - This is one reason why its almost impossible to please everyone and any attempt to do so on social media will affect you negatively.

 10. Your offline life affects your online life

 The relationship between psychological well-being and social media use is complex and non-linear with mechanisms that contain both real-life and digital-life elements.
 Physical distancing and self-quarantine strains physical and mental health which bleeds into our digital life.

-- The quality of your physical health, your sleep routine, your exercise, intimate social needs, ability to have a good time offline, social support, mental health, etc. affect your experience online.
+- The quality of your physical health, your sleep routine, your exercise, intimate social needs, the ability to have a good time offline, social support, mental health, etc. affect your experience online.
 The cyber life and the material life may be distinct but they affect each other.
-It’s best to have your real life needs met – socializing, feeling independent/safe/secure, health, interpersonal dynamics, etc.
+It’s best to have your real-life needs met – socializing, feeling independent/safe/secure, health, interpersonal dynamics, etc.

 - Are you going into the digital world because there is nothing better in real life?
 Or are you avoiding a digital experience because you have unhealthy preoccupations in real life?
 It’s important to keep both segments of life balanced and healthy.
 Compromising quality of life in either one affects the other.

-- Relax yourself, sleep well, eat well, and exercise a bit.
-Take this time do things you’ve procrastinated and always wanted to do – things you are motivated to do.
+- Relax, sleep well, eat well, and exercise a bit.
+Take this time to do things you’ve procrastinated and always wanted to do – things you are motivated to do.

 11. Memes are great

 Memes are advanced emotions.
 Research shows that depressive memes can, in fact, improve the mood of people suffering from mild depression.

 - Memes help to improve the mood, even in those who are moderately depressed.
 A humorous relatable take can be uplifting.

 - Memes are nuanced in their content, relatable, and shareable.
 These aspects make them a valuable social entity.
 Enjoy them without feeling bad, unless you are preoccupied with them.
 In that case, you may